-There are two major reasons to build a list of redirects when transferring your store to Shopify:
+There are two major reasons why you need to prepare a list of redirects when transferring your site to Shopify.

-- It will ensure that any customer using an old URL ends up on the correct page of your new site after the switch, so you don’t lose any revenue from people landing on dead pages.
+First, this step ensures that any customer using an old URL will end up on the correct page of your new site—even after the switch.
+So you won’t lose revenue from visitors who would otherwise land on dead pages.

-If your old product URLs use a different URL structure, you’ll want to create a redirect for each product.
-Same for any other pages that have a different location in Shopify.
+If your old product URLs use a different URL structure, you’ll need to create a redirect for each product.
+Repeat this process for all pages with a different location in Shopify.